Khuzdar District: Overview

 A university is at the outskirts of Khuzdar, known as the heart of Balochistan.
 The city of Khuzdar is situated on National Highway linking Pakistan, Iran and Turkey.

 The city has an airport near the university.
 The former college, now university is constructed on the foot-hills and is spread over an area of 200 acre.

 Administration

-The district is administratively subdivided into five tehsils, which include 34 union councils:
+The district is administratively subdivided into following tehsils and sub-tehsils, which include 34 union councils: